Paper Reading

 Author-style Presenter

-• Discuss the impacts/takeaways from the paper.
+• Highlight the motivation behind the paper.

 Some useful resources on giving research talks: